sprachy/sprachy/README.md

 We try to use some particularly dorky characters and examples, since humans are geared to remember surprising story-like things!

+## Reuse

+The code is licensed under MIT, while the content is CC-BY.
+If you want to make your own learny website about something else based on Sprachy code then feel free!
+However, we'd prefer if people didn't copy actual lesson content or custom assets.
+If you make use of it, please link back to us to indicate where it came from.

 ## Setting up for development

 Sprachy runs on Cloudflare Workers and FaunaDB, a nice combination of "serverless" services that allows it to be globally distributed and infinitely scalable.